ATP-synthase-lab/StructureCollection/README.md

 # StructuresCollection

 This is a small base of ATP-synthase subunit structures.
+One can find jupyter notebooks for data collection in the "notebooks" folder.